Tax Evasion Attorneys Michigan

 - Often results in a fine or penalty based on the amount of money owed

 - Up to $250,000 in fines for individuals

 - Up to $500,000 in fines for corporations

 - Federal tax fraud cases often require people or businesses convicted of intentional tax fraud to pay for the cost of prosecuting the case

 - Restitution orders (pay the unpaid taxes) plus penalties

-Why should I hire attorney Manley to help with my tax evasion case?
+Why should I hire an attorney from Manley & Manley to help with my tax evasion case?

 Tax evasion convictions can have serious consequences.
 In addition to being incarcerated and fined thousands of dollars, you could lose your job and valuable assets.
-Attorney Manley understands what's at stake.
-That's why he works so hard on these cases, whether he's defending an individual or a company or corporation facing charges.
+Our attorneys understand what’s at stake.
+That’s why we work so hard on these cases, whether we’re defending an individual or a company or corporation facing charges.

 If you have reason to believe you are being investigated for tax fraud or you have been charged, call us immediately to arrange a free consultation.
 Call (810) 238-0500.